MalikSh96/ReactJS/lesson-notes/lesson21-30.md

 Knowing **when** to use **each** lifecycle method is crucial to properly understanding how to work with React.

 **Obs!** These methods do **not** exist on a **functional component**.

+# LESSON 23
+# Component Mounting Lifecycle Methods
+Order of their invocation:
+1. Constructor(props)

+A special function that will get called whenever a new component is created.
+The constructor is used to initialize the `state` or binding the event handlers to the class instance.
+In a constructor do **not** cause side effects, for example http requests (ajax calls), **never** do that.
+In your constructor you have to keep 2 important points to keep in mind when it comes to defining your own constructor.

+The **1st** point is that you have to call a special function called `super(props)`, this will call the base class constructor.
+In the component you have access to `this.props` only after you have initially called `super(props)` and passing the `props` as an argument.
+The **2nd** point is that constructor is also the only place where you are expected to change or set the `state` by directly overwriting `this.state` fields, in all other scenarios you **have** to use `this.setState`.

+2. static getDerivedStateFromProps(props, state)

+Is in the React docs classified as a rarly used method, this method is basically used when the state of the component depends on changes in props over time.
+Let's say you have a component with the initial state of the component depend on the props being passed to the component, in such a scenario you can use this method to set the state.

+Since this method is a `static` method it does not have access to the `this` keyword, so you can not call `this.setState` within this particular method.
+Instead you have to return an object that represents the new state of the component.
+Do not cause side effects, as stated above in the constructor part too.

+3. render()

+The `render()` method is the only required method in a class component, in the `render()` you simply read `this.props` and `this.state` and return the jsx which describes the UI.
+The `render()` is a pure function, for the given props and state, it should always render the same UI.
+What you should **not** do here is change the state or interact with DOM or make ajax calls.

+Since it is the render method jsx, which also contains the other children components, right after the parent render method the children components lifecycle methods are also executed.

+4. componentDidMount()

+This method will be called **only** once in the whole lifecycle of a given component and it is invoked immediately after a component and all its children components have been rendered to the DOM.

+This method is the **perfect** place to cause side effects, for example interacting with the DOM or perform any ajax calls to load data.
+So `componentDidMount()` is a good place to perform initialization that requires DOM nodes and also load data by making network requests.

+**See `LifecycleA.js`** and **`LifecycleB.js`**.